joshsxlud/salud_josh_assignment_1/README.md

 - `code`: launches Visual Studio Code.
 - `ls`: displays the files within the current working directory.

-# Why Version Control is Important
+# Why Version Control is Important:
 ## with version control, it is possible to:
 - Stay organized, track changes made to files and directories.
 With version control it is possible to reflect and compare with previous versions to better understand the code.
 - Collaborate with other users, by allowing multiple users to access, modify and make changes/contribute to a project without conflict.
 - Create branches of the same project.
 This allows users to work independently, test for proper functionality, and eventually merge back into the original branch.
 - Control user access to certain parts of a project, to ensure that only authorized user can make changes to certain parts of a project, such as the master branch.

-# purpose of the following git commands used in the assignment:
+# Purpose of the following git commands used in the assignment:
 - `git init`: Used to create a git repository in a directory that previously did not one.
 - `git add`: Adds changes made to the staging area.
 - `git status`: Displays the staging area for changes to be commited.